 Pursuant to their employment agreements, each of our Named Executive Officers is entitled to certain severance benefits in the event he or she terminates his or her employment for "Good Reason" or if his or her employment is terminated by the Company for any reason other than for "Cause," including non- renewal by the Company at the end of the employment term.
 Upon such a termination, each of the Named Executive Officers is entitled to receive all accrued but unpaid bonuses for any completed fiscal year and vacation pay, expense reimbursement and other benefits due under any Company-provided benefit plans, policies and arrangements.
-In addition, Mr. Divis is entitled to receive: (1) severance equal to 1.5 times his base salary, payable in substantially equal installments in accordance with the Company's normal payroll practices; and (2) payment of monthly COBRA health insurance premiums for up to 18 months, and Mr. Kim and Mr. McHugh are entitled to receive (1) severance equal to 1.0 times their base salary, payable in substantially equal installments in accordance with the Company's normal payroll practices; and (2) payment of monthly COBRA health insurance premiums for up to 12 months.
+In addition, Mr. Divis is entitled to receive: (1) severance equal to 1.5 times his base salary, payable in substantially equal installments in accordance with the Company's normal payroll practices; and (2) payment of monthly COBRA health insurance premiums for up to 18 months, and Mr. Kim and Mr. McHugh are entitled to receive (1) severance equal to 1.0 times their base salary, payable in substantially equal installments in accordance with the Company's normal payroll practices; and (2) payment of monthly COBRA health insurance premiums for up to 18 months, and Mr. Kim and Mr. McHugh are entitled to receive (1) payment of monthly COBRA health insurance premiums for up to 12 months.